radiylon/advocate-directory/DISCUSSION.md

 - [ ] Add missing error UI
 - [ ] Add an Advocate profile photo
 - [ ] Add tooltip/modal to view all specialties ("+X more")
-- [ ] Add improved filtering UX for specialty and years of experience instead of text search
+- [ ] Add improved filtering UX for specialty instead of text search
-- [ ] Pre-fetch queries on-hover for speed
+- [x] Pre-fetch queries on-hover for speed
 - [ ] Consider if SSR is appropriate
-- [ ] More accent colors aka less green
+- [x] More accent colors aka less green
 - [ ] UX that allows users to click on advocate, leads to detail/booking page
 - [ ] Add keyboard navigation to custom Select (arrow keys, Enter, Escape)
 - [ ] Add keyboard navigation to AdvocateList